What do kids need to be successful CEOs, scientists,

 embracing empathy, flexibility, and life-long learning.

-For Tynkerers (grade 5, 6), the curriculum develops
+For Tynkerers (typically grade 5, 6, 7), the class content develops

 understanding around how computers work, nurturing logical

-and flow-based instructions using Scratch and then develop
+and flow-based instructions using pseudo code and then develop

 this foundation further by designing interactive games in